neuralcodinglab/MonkeySee/TemporalBased/README.md

  IT: $| TW3_i | TW3_{i+26} | TW3_{i+52} | TW_{i+78} | TW_{i+104} |$

-See the figures in the Figures folder in this directory for the resulting images of this experiment.
+## Conditions

 In this experiment, we are interested in the reconstructions resulting in a forward pass using the following 44 conditions:

 ---
 ### <b> TW_all</b>